 Basically for Khan and his supporters, anyone who joins PTI no matter what his background will be dry-cleaned from his past sins.

-So, you tell me does the Tehreek-i-Insaf stands for anti-corruption or is it just a fraud?
+So, you tell me does the Tehreek-i-Insaf stand for anti-corruption, or is it just a fraud?
 Imran Khan has built an erroneous perception of himself that he is a simple man.

 Actually, he is very cunning when you look at how he has fooled the educated masses and still continues to do so.

 You’d have heard him say this countless times in his jalsas and speeches: “Allah has given me everything – fame, respect, and money.

 What else would a person want in his life?
 It would have been very easy for me to live a comfortable and relaxed life in a foreign land.
 I didn’t come into politics to accumulate wealth, unlike Sharifs.
 I have come to change Pakistan”.